Alyth: Landmarks

 Alyth Parish Church (completed in 1839) is notable for its unusually high steeple, visible from many parts of the town and from the roads and fields surrounding it.

+The Church houses a rare clock made by Benjamin Lewis Vulliamy, maker of clocks in many royal palaces and one of the leading horologists of the early nineteenth century.
+The Alyth clock, one of only two known Vulliamy clocks in Scotland, was installed in 1840 along with a bell cast at Thomas Mears' Whitechapel Foundry, where Big Ben was also cast.

 The Alyth Arches (see History and Archaeology section above) are also a prominent landmark visible from the centre of the town.
 The grand Alyth Town Hall on Albert Street was built in 1887.
 Balhary House, 2 mi south of Alyth, is a Grade A-listed late Georgian country house.
 The Hill of Alyth and Barry Hill dominate the town to the northwest and north.

 There are several war memorials in the town: the main war memorial on the Market Muir at the southern end of Airlie Street commemorates 119 local men who died in World War I, together with 33 who died in World War II and one who died in the Falklands Campaign.
-Located beside this is the memorial to Alfred Anderson, who was the last surviving Scottish veteran of WW1, last survivor of the Christmas Truce of 1914, and Scotland’s oldest man when he died in 2005.
+Located beside this is the memorial to Alfred Anderson, who was the last surviving Scottish veteran of WW1, last survivor of the Christmas Truce of 1914, and Scotland's oldest man when he died in 2005.
 In the Market Square, there is a memorial to three local men who died in the Second Boer War.
 There are a number of other war memorials inside Alyth Parish Church, St Ninian's Church and other buildings in the town.